SOFT2020-System-Integration/Exam-Project/README.md

 ![mongo](/Misc/mongo-order-table.png)  |  ![mongo](/Misc/mongo-customer-table.png)

-As you can see on the `Order-Collection` diagram, a customer is referenced directly by the `Customer-Collection`'s ObjectId which Mongo creates for us whenever we add a new customer to the database.
+As you can see on the `Order-Collection` diagram, a customer is referenced directly by the `Customer-Collection`'s ObjectId which Mongo creates for us when we add a new customer to the database and a target, which in this case is `"customers"`, which is the name of our `customer-collection`.
-<div style="margin-bottom: 100px"></div>

 ### Mail Service - Andreas